Getting better

 REMEMBER

-Once things have calmed down and you’ve alleviated your emotional distress, you might be tempted to try to find an answer to your problems.
-This is a good reflex to adopt—in good time.
-Just remember to take things one step at a time, and make sure the storm has passed.
+Once you’ve recentred and brought the intensity of your emotions down, you might be tempted to start problem solving.
+This is a good instinct, but don’t rush into it.
+Just remember to take things one step at a time, and make sure the storm has passed first.

 Need to talk about how you feel?